-The distinction between "perturbative" and "non-perturbative" V regimes is related to the possibility to "capture" the stochastic features of the energy spreading by perturbation theory.
-Non-perturbative features of the energy distribution during intermediate times are of no relevance if they are of parametric (non-stochastic) origin.
-Let us look for example, in the upper panel of Fig.1.
-We clearly see that the spreading profile at the end of the pulse (at t=T) is of standard perturbative nature.
-All the non-perturbative features that develop during the first half of the driving cycle, are completely reversed in the second half of the cycle.
+The distinction between perturbative and nonperturbative V regimes is related to the possibility to capture the stochastic features of the energy spreading by perturbation theory.
+Nonperturbative features of the energy distribution during intermediate times are of no relevance if they are of parametric (nonstochastic) origin.
+Let us see, for example, the upper panel of Fig. 1.
+We clearly see that the spreading profile at the end of the pulse (at t=T) is of a standard perturbative nature.
+All the nonperturbative features that develop during the first half of the driving cycle are completely reversed in the second half of the cycle.

-Conceptually the simplest way to set a criterion for getting at the end of the pulse a perturbative structure, is to use "fixed basis" perturbation theory (see Appendix C of [12]).
-If we adhere to the present (more physical) approach of using x-dependent basis, an equivalent method [12] is to determine the sudden time $t{\rm sdn}$.
-This is the time to resolve the expanding "core".
+Conceptually, the simplest way to set a criterion for getting to the end of the pulse, a perturbative structure is to use fixed basis perturbation theory (see Appendix C of Ref.
+[16]).
+If we adhere to the present (more physical) approach of using x-dependent basis, an equivalent method [16] is to determine the sudden time t{sdn} .
+This is the time to resolve the expanding core.
 It is determined as the time when the following inequality is violated:

-$$\Gamma(t) \ll \hbar/t$$ (14)
+$$\Gamma(t) \ll \hbar/t. \tag{14}$$

-The regime where the condition $t{\rm sdn} \ll T$ is violated is defined as the "sudden regime".
-In the sudden regime all the non-perturbative features are of parametric nature, and therefore the validity of perturbation theory survives at the end of the pulse.
-In the sudden regime the departure from parametric evolution becomes visible only after the driving reversal.
-One can determine the sudden regime simply by looking at the lower panel of Fig.8.
+The regime, where the condition $t{sdn} \ll T$ is violated, is defined as the sudden regime.
+In the sudden regime, all the nonperturbative features are of parametric nature, and therefore the validity of perturbation theory survives at the end of the pulse.
+In the sudden regime, the departure from parametric evolution becomes visible only after the driving reversal.
+One can determine the sudden regime simply by looking at the lower panel of Fig. 8.
 The departure of the energy distribution (at t=T) from Gaussian shape is correlated with getting into the sudden regime.

-The discussion above of V regimes was based on looking for the breaktime of perturbation theory Eq.(10), on the one hand, and looking for the departure from parametric behavior on the other hand.
+The discussion above of V regimes was based on looking for the breaktime of perturbation theory [Eq.
+(10)], on one hand, and looking for the departure from parametric behavior on the other hand.
 The departure from parametric behavior is an indication for the appearance of a predominant stochastic component in the spreading profile.
 This departure does not imply that we get a Gaussian line shape.
-In the perturbative regime we get the Gaussian line shape after the breaktime of perturbation theory, which happens after the departure from parametric behavior.
-Therefore in the perturbative regime there are 3 stages in the evolution: a parametric stage, a perturbative stochastic stage, and a genuine stochastic stage.
-In contrast to that, in the nonperturbative regime we do not have an intermediate "perturbative stochastic stage", because the departure form parametric behavior happens after the breakdown of perturbation theory.
+In the perturbative regime, we get the Gaussian line shape after the breaktime of perturbation theory, which happens after the departure from parametric behavior.
+Therefore, in the perturbative regime, there are three stages in the evolution: a parametric stage, a perturbative stochastic stage, and a genuine stochastic stage.
+In contrast to that, in the nonperturbative regime, we do not have an intermediate perturbative stochastic stage because the departure from parametric behavior happens after the breakdown of perturbation theory.